Office of the State EMS Medical Director

 eMEDS® - electronic Maryland EMS Data System

-electronic Maryland EMS Data System (eMEDS®) The electronic Maryland EMS Data System (eMEDS®) uses commercial software provided and hosted by ImageTrend®, an industry leader for emergency patient care reporting.
-MIEMSS owns a statewide site license for the eMEDS® system, permitting the State’s EMS services to use it at no cost and no additional burden on local funding.
+The electronic Maryland EMS Data System (eMEDS®) uses commercial software provided and hosted by ImageTrend®, an industry leader for emergency patient care reporting solutions.
+MIEMSS owns a statewide site license for the eMEDS® system, allowing Maryland’s EMS services to use it without cost, alleviating the burden on local funding.
 All of Maryland’s jurisdictional EMS operational programs (JEMSOPs) and many licensed commercial ambulance services submit patient care reports directly into eMEDS®.
 Maryland has one of the few statewide comprehensive prehospital patient care reporting systems in the nation. eMEDS® provides timely information to hospital emergency department physicians and nurses through an application called Hospital Hub.
-All Maryland healthcare facilities have access to the eMEDS® Hospital Hub to obtain prehospital patient care reports.
+All healthcare facilities in Maryland have access to the eMEDS® Hospital Hub to obtain prehospital patient care reports.

 eMEDS® Page